 - and, for existing BDC clients with a total BDC loan commitment of $1 million or less, flexible repayment terms (such as postponement of principal payments) for up to six months

 The global health and economic situation is changing day-to-day.
 Likewise, the various relief efforts are evolving in real-time, which can make it difficult for business owners to keep track.
-Farber has already worked with small and medium-sized businesses to coordinate with the BDC and establish their eligibility for these relief funds, so are able to provide guidance if needed.
+B. Riley Farber has already worked with small and medium-sized businesses to coordinate with the BDC and establish their eligibility for these relief funds, so are able to provide guidance if needed.

 If your business meets the following criteria, you may be eligible for this financial relief: